Starting a business can be one of the most beneficial tasks you undertake to improve your financial life.

 Homemade Meal Business

-When I lived abroad and started freelance writing as a business, someone I knew also started a business where he sold really delicious homemade meals.
-He catered to students at the local medical school who didn’t have time to make dinner but didn’t really want to order pizza for the third night in a row.
+When I lived abroad and started freelance writing as a business, someone I knew also started a business where he sold delicious homemade meals.
+He catered to students at the local medical school who didn’t have time to make dinner but didn’t want to order pizza for the third night in a row.

 He would take orders in the morning for lunch and orders at lunch for dinner, and his business flourished.
-He was basically a private chef except he cooked for a group of people instead of just for one family.
+He was a private chef except he cooked for a group of people instead of just for one family.
 It was a great way for him to make an income while living abroad.

 This is probably the oldest business idea around, and it stays popular because it works.
 I can’t even tell you how much money I’ve spent on babysitters the past three years, but it’s a lot!